jhpyle/docassemble/_docs/markup.md

 of the other methods of inserting images, such as creating a [`DAStaticFile`] object.

+Instead of referring to a file name, you can refer to the name of an image that is defined in an [`image sets`] or [`images`] block.

+{% highlight text %}
+images:
+  bills: money146.svg
+  children: children2.svg
+---
+mandatory: True
+question: Do you have children?
+subquestion: |
+  [FILE children, 100%]
+yesno: has_children
+{% endhighlight %}

 <a name="inserting uploaded images"></a>To insert an image that has
 been uploaded, or created using a [signature field], simply refer to the variable using [Mako].
 For example: